dy/piezo/docs/r&d.md

       ~ `3.14 <| # + 1` means iterate memory at offset 3 for 14 elements
         ?+ kind of useful for logging memory state?
-        + kind of reinforces notion of singleton-memory
+        + kind of reinforces notion of singleton-memory ~- some dec combinations are impossible, eg. `1.102` turns into `1.10200000000000009059`
+      + we need to encode int24 into fractional part as binary, allows up to 99999999 memory address value

   ?
 ALT: v128
     + throws at times ensuring arrays belong to lino, not outside